 In accordance with ASC 606-10-50-13, the Company is required to include disclosure on its remaining performance obligations as of the end of the current reporting period.
 Due to the nature of the Company’s contracts with customers, these reporting requirements are not applicable as per ASC 606-10-50-14 as the performance obligation is part of a contract that has an original duration of one year or less.

 Cost of Revenue

-Cost of revenue includes direct costs incurred in connection with the satisfaction of performance obligations under our revenue arrangements including internal and third-party engineering, creative, content, broadcast and other personnel, talent and influencers, developers, content capture and production services, direct marketing, cloud services, software, prizing, and revenue sharing fees.
+Cost of revenue includes direct costs incurred in connection with the satisfaction of performance obligations under our revenue arrangements including internal and third-party engineering, creative, content, broadcast and other personnel, talent and influencers, internal and third-party game developers, content capture and production services, direct marketing, cloud services, software, prizing, and revenue sharing fees.

-Gaming experience and Super League brand related advertising costs include the cost of ad production, social media, print media, marketing, promotions, and merchandising.
+Advertising costs include the cost of ad production, social media, print media, marketing, promotions, and merchandising.
 The Company expenses advertising costs as incurred.
-Advertising costs are included in selling, marketing and advertising expense in the accompanying statements of operations.
-Advertising expense for the three and six months ended June 30, 2022 was $134,000 and $284,000, respectively.
-Advertising expense for the three and six months ended June 30, 2021 was $117,000 and $251,000, respectively.
+Advertising costs are included in selling, marketing and advertising expense in the condensed consolidated statements of operations.
+Advertising expense for the three and nine months ended September 30, 2023 were 28,000 and $50,000, respectively.
+Advertising expense for the three and nine months ended September 30, 2022 were $126,000 and $409,000, respectively.